Logiqx/gps-wizard/docs/ideas/gybes/waterspeed.md

 ### Tacking

-Everything discussed above also applies to tacking since all of the metrics are equally useful.
+Everything discussed above also applies to tacking since all of the metrics are equally applicable.

 The additional stats would make the Tacks & Jibes section rather cluttered, so probably worth splitting them apart.